martinaalvera/Documentation/ansible_galaxycloud-os.rst

 LUKS encryption
 ---------------
-For a detailed description of LUKS encryption used and scripts, see section :doc:`FS_ecnryption`.
+For a detailed description of LUKS encryption used and scripts, see section :doc:`FS_encryption`.

 Dependencies
 ------------